 Muthuvel Karunanidhi is an Indian politician and the head of the Dravida Munnetra Kazhagam (DMK).
 He has served as the Chief Minister of Tamil Nadu on five separate occasions.
 He was declared as the leader of the party in 1969 after the death of its founder, C. N. Annadurai.
 In a span of more than 60 years in his political career, Karunanidhi is known for holding record of winning his seat in every election he has participated.
 He is also called Kalaignar.
 He is known for his interest in playwright and screenwriting in Tamil cinema.
 He has published six volumes of his autobiography, Nenjukku Neethi since 1975.

-M.Karunanidhi was born as Dakshinamoorthy Muthuvel and Anjugam on 3 June 1924 in Thirukuvalai, Nagapattinam district.
+M.Karunanidhi was born as Dakshinamoorthy Muthuvel and Anjugam on June 3, 1924, in Thirukuvalai, Nagapattinam district.
 He married thrice.
 His first wife was late Padmavathy, who died young.
-His second wife is Dayalu Ammal and third wife is Rajathi Ammal.
+His second wife is Dayalu Ammal and the third wife is Rajathi Ammal.
 He has six children from his three marriages; however, his eldest son from his first marriage also died young.

 Karunanidhi has contributed much to Tamil literature.
 He contributed into stage-plays, poems, screenplays, letters, novels, historical novels, biographies, dialogues and movie songs.
 He has written for Kuraloviam for Tholkaappiya Poonga, Thirukural and Poombukar.
 He has also written many poems, books and essays.
 Some of the books written by him include Vellikizhamai, Sanga Thamizh, Romapuri Pandian, Nenjukku Needhi, Thirukkural Urai, Ponnar Sankar, Thenpandi Singam, Iniyavai Irubathu and Kuraloviam.

-Karunanidhi was 14 year old when he entered politics.
+Karunanidhi was 14 years old when he entered politics.
 He began a student organisation called Tamil Nadu Tamil Manavar Mandram.
-This was the first student wing of the Dravidan Movement.
+This was the first student wing of the Dravidian Movement.
 He also started a newspaper, Murasoli for the student community which later became the official paper of DMK party.
 His involvement in the Kallakudi agitation in Kallakudi made him gain ground in Tamil politics.